dmorl/MichiganHospitalData/README.md

 **Source:** Data is found under the Cumulative Data link of Michigan's Coronavirus webpage, under the link "Data About Places", under the url https://www.michigan.gov/coronavirus/0,9753,7-406-98159-523641--,00.html <br />
 **Description:** Tabular data from the first three tables, Statewide Hospital Capacity Report for COVID-19, COVID-19 Metrics, and Statewide Hospital Avaiable PPE Tracking for COVID-19, contained within Statewide Available PPE and Bed Tracking <br />
-**Date range:** 2020-04-02 through 2020-08-18 <br />
+**Date range:** 2020-04-02 through 2020-08-19 <br />
 **Missing dates:** 2020-04-07, 2020-05-04, 2020-05-09, 2020-05-16, 2020-05-17, 2020-05-25, 2020-07-03, 2020-08-04, 2020-08-07  <br />
 **NOTE: As of 2020-05-18, data on the website will now be updated Monday - Friday due to furloughs**

-**Author notes:** Tables were released without variable descriptions.
+**Website notes:** 2020-8-19: Changes have recently been made to the clinical variables shared on the MDHHS website.
+These changes were made to align with the new reporting requirements from the federal government.
+To better accommodate all users of this data, MDHHS is expanding the data provided from the previous clinical variables section to the information described in the new clinical variables section.
+Data users should carefully consider which variables meet their current or ongoing needs for information **Author notes:** Tables were released without variable descriptions.
 If Author felt confident about a new variable being a name change, tracking remained in same column and is noted in the "Note" field.
 When Author was uncertain if newly introduced variables were a name change or just a new way of tracking, a new column was added in the spreadsheet.
 As of 2020-08-05, the first table "Statewide Available Bed Tracking for COVID-19" has changed names to "Statewide Hospital Capacity Report for COVID-19".
 The reintroduction, addition and omission of variables has lead to the structure of the dataset changing.
-As if 2020-08-06, the table Statewide Hospital Available PPE Tracking for COVID-19 has underwent reorganization, with some variables now being reported in aggregate.
-As of 2020-08-11, the table COVID-19 Metrics has underwent reorganization.
+As of 2020-08-06, the table Statewide Hospital Available PPE Tracking for COVID-19 has underwent reorganization, with some variables now being reported in aggregate.
+On 2020-08-11, and again on 2020-08-19, the table COVID-19 Metrics has underwent reorganization.

 ### MichiganOverview_HospitalTracking_PatientCensus.csv